-Any dog owner can tell you that they have a tendency to eat the most bizarre things.
+Dogs have a tendency to eat the most bizarre things.
 It’s so common that it has its own name – ‘pica’.
-(And no, that’s not the name of a Pokémon…)

 Over the years PDSA vets have removed all sorts of weird and wonderful things from pets, including rubber ducks, children’s toys, underwear, tent pegs and even a kitchen knife!